cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/idl.md

 ---
 aliases: /article/209-idl-and-midl
 description: IDL
-title: IDL
+title: Using IDL on JASMIN
 ---

-This article explains how to:

-- use the IDL software on JASMIN
-- run these tools on the scientific analysis servers and LOTUS
-- make efficient use of the IDL licences

 ## What is IDL?